gravitational/planet/README.md

  - [serf]

 Subsequent builds are much faster because intermediate results are cached (in `build/assets` directory).
-To clear and rebuild from scratch, run one of the following (depending on the target):
+To clear and rebuild from scratch, run the `make clean`.

- - `make node-clean`
- - `make master-clean`
- - `make dev-clean`
- - or `make clean` to wipe everything out

 ### Upgrading dependencies